-In division IIIb-c there is a significant oversampling according to the official landing of herring in that area.
-When recording industrial landings only the main species have to be recorded, and not the by-catches of other species.
+In area 22-24 there is a significant oversampling according to the official landing of herring in that area.
+When recording industrial landings only the main species have to be recorded and not the by-catches of other species.
 When catching sprat in the Baltic, a by-catch of 0-30% of herring occurs.
 This by-catch has been sampled.